angelopiga/info-metric-estimation/README.md

 ## code:

-a permanent version of the code is available at: https://zenodo.org/records/10592747
+a permanent version of the code, to replicate the results of the paper, is available at: https://zenodo.org/records/10592747